Smona/print-toc/README.md

 ### Requirements

-Since we have no way of accessing the print layout from JS-land, a few requirements must be met for Dullahan to properly compute page numbers:
+Since we have no way of accessing the print layout from JS-land, a few requirements must be met to properly compute page numbers:

 - Do not modify the margin or padding of `.break` or `.page` elements.